Academics

 Housing and living expenses will need to be covered by the students whether they are on the Exchange Program or the Study Abroad Program.
 NGU students at KCL will get the opportunity to receive housing at the KCL housing.
 Further information on housing and living expenses can be found on the website may prove useful: https://www.kcl.ac.uk/abroad/study-in-london/student-experience/index.aspx and KCL’s residences range in the room type and prices: https://www.kcl.ac.uk/study/accommodation/residences/index.aspx

 Student Life at KCL: Students will be able to participate in different on-campus student activities and clubs.
-They will have several opportunities to participate in study-related and extra-curricular activities on campus.
-Information on different clubs at KCL could be found here: https://www.kclsu.org/getinvolved/societies/
+They will have several opportunities to participate in study-related and extracurricular activities on campus.
+Information on the different clubs at KCL could be found here: https://www.kclsu.org/getinvolved/societies/

 Eligibility Requirements: